CaptainFanZzz/azure-powershell/src/Network/Network/help/Az.Network.md

 Creates a rewrite rule header configuration for an application gateway.

 ### [New-AzApplicationGatewayRewriteRuleSet](New-AzApplicationGatewayRewriteRuleSet.md)
-Creates a request routing rule for an application gateway.
+Creates a rewrite rule set for an application gateway.

 ### [New-AzApplicationGatewayRewriteRuleUrlConfiguration](New-AzApplicationGatewayRewriteRuleUrlConfiguration.md)
 Creates a rewrite rule url configuration for an application gateway.